rithik-b/BeatSaverUpdater/README.md

 - Shows a button above a map if it is outdated, clicking on it will download an updated version
 - Option to delete old map after download and migrate its references (all favourites and non syncable playlists will have the map replaced)

+**Important:**
+- This uses a cache of the BeatSaver database (using SongDetailsCache) so map updates won't show up immediately!
+Don't worry, this isn't a bug, just want to send as few requests to BeatSaver as possible.
+- This only accounts for maps that use BeatSaver's update feature and are uploaded on the same key.
+Reuploads do not count as an updated map.

 ## Download
 Download the latest version of the mod [here](https://github.com/rithik-b/BeatSaverUpdater/releases/tag/latest "here").
 To install, move the dll to your Plugins folder.